 - Opportunities for professional advancement

-As with every other job, social work also has disadvantages.
-Some of them are as follows:
+As with every other job, social work can have its disadvantages.
+Some of them are as follows:3

 - High caseload: Many social work agencies are understaffed, requiring individual social workers to handle a high client caseload.

 - Compassion fatigue: Working with victims of child abuse, rape, drug disorders and similar societal problems can be emotionally and spiritually draining.

 - Erratic schedule: Although some social workers work primarily in an office setting with regular business hours, they may also be called upon to handle emergencies and crises, and they may be required to drive to their clients’ homes.

 Deciding Which Type of Social Worker You Want To Become